About the Situation

-More than 100 Palestinians, including children, have been killed.
+More than 100 Palestinians, including children, were killed.

-At least 6 UNRWA schools in Gaza have been damaged.
+At least 6 UNRWA schools in Gaza were damaged.

 (Sources: Various news sources and UNRWA)

-Islamic Relief USA aims to provide aid to Palestinians who need it most by working with UNRWA, the United Nations Relief and Works Agency.
+Islamic Relief USA provided aid to Palestinians who need it most by working with UNRWA, the United Nations Relief and Works Agency.

 EMERGENCY FOOD DISTRIBUTION

-Islamic Relief USA, through UNRWA, is providing food packages, including flour, oil, milk, corned beef, rice and sugar, to families in Gaza.
-More than 184,000 individuals stand to benefit.
+Islamic Relief USA, through UNRWA, provided emergency food packages, including flour, oil, milk, corned beef, rice and sugar, to families in Gaza.
+More than 184,000 individuals benefitted.